infobloxopen/schema-registry-helper/README.md

 # schema-registry-helper
 Simple library for interacting with the confluent schema registry API.
 Heavily borrowed from https://github.com/riferrei/srclient.

-## Input Flags
+## Command Line Tool - Input Flags (schema_to_cr.go)
-- -url
-  - This is the URL of the schema registry that will be storing the user's schema.
-- -type
-  - The type of schema that will be stored.
-Options are json, protobuf, or avro
 - -inputschema
-  - This is the path of the actual schema(s) that will be stored in the schema registry.
+  - This is the path of the actual schema(s) that will be converted into custom resource files.
-  - If a directory is given, the directory must contain subdirectories which store the schema files.
+  - The directory must contain subdirectories which store the schema files.
 Each subdirectory represents a different namespace.
-    - Example: `--inputschema=schemas`. schemas contains two directories, `pb/` and `service/` which each contain schema files to be exported.
+    - Example: `--inputschema=schemas`. schemas contains two directories, `pb/` and `service/` which each contain schema files to be converted.
-  - If a single schema file is given, the path must include a directory which will represent the namespace of that schema.
   - The topic for a given schema is created from the directory that it is contained in and the name of the schema file itself.
     - Example: `schemas/service/ChannelMessage.jsonschema` will register a schema with the topic `service-ChannelMessage`.
-    - If `--inputschema` is just a file name with no directory structure, no schema will be exported.
+    - If `--inputschema` is just a file name with no directory structure, no schema will be converted.
-    - If `--inputschema` is a directory which contains no subdirectories (or the subdirectories contain no schema files), no schema will be exported.
+    - If `--inputschema` is a directory which contains no subdirectories (or the subdirectories contain no schema files), no schema will be converted.
-    - If `--inputschema` is a directory which contains subdirectories, **all** files in those subdirectories will attempt to be exported to the schema registry.
+    - If `--inputschema` is a directory which contains subdirectories, **all** files in those subdirectories will attempt to be converted.

-## Program Output
-When the library exports a schema, a few things happen.
+- -outputpath
+  - This is the path to the directory which will contain the output custom resource files, as well as the custom resource definition file.

+## GRPC functions - Exporting to Schema Registry (package schema_registry_helper)
+ExportSchema() is a function which takes an input schema and adds it to a schema registry.
-- First, an API call will be made to see if that schema already exists in the schema registry with the given topic.
+First, the function will check to see if that exact schema is already registered.
-  - If it does, the program will output the version of the schema that exists in the schema registry.
+If it is, the function will return with that schema's version.
-  - If it doesn't, the program will attempt to register the schema.
-    - If the schema is registered successfully, the program will output the version of the schema.
-    - If there is an error, the program will exit.
-  - If an error occurs while checking the schema, no schema will be created and the program will exit.
+If it is not, the schema will be added to the schema registry, and then that schema version will be returned.